jeffcrouse/CodeForArt/Chapter001-basics/README.txt

 .
 Click the disclosure triangle next to "src"
 .
 Click on testApp.cpp

 testApp.cpp is going to become your very good friend over the next few tutorials.
-In the *Editor Window*, you should see something like starts like this:
+In the *Editor Window*, you should see something that starts like this:

 [source,cpp]
 ---------------------------------------------------------------------